raphaelantoniocampos/fast_install/README.md

-# WinDeploy
+# AutoPkg-Windows

 ### Automated Windows Deployment Tool

-### **WinDeploy** is a command-line tool developed in Python to simplify the installation of programs and dependencies on Windows systems using a Package Manager (*Winget*, *Chocolatey* and *Scoop* supported).
-It allows you to quickly select and install a list of applications from a JSON file.
+### **AutoPkg-Windows** is a command-line tool developed in Python to simplify the installation of programs and dependencies on Windows systems using a Package Manager (*Winget*, *Chocolatey* and *Scoop* supported).
+It allows you to quickly select and install a list of packagelications from a JSON file.

 ---